khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### Interactive tables

-If table cells needs to be navigable (not just some the content within), consider extending the table as a [grid](https://www.w3.org/TR/wai-aria-practices-1.2/#grid) composite widget.
+If table cells needs to be navigable (not just some of the content within), consider extending the table as a [grid](https://www.w3.org/TR/wai-aria-practices-1.2/#grid) composite widget.

 #### Selecting rows

 Todo: Add behavior guidelines for selectable rows.

 ### Content

 #### Caption